 Coat & Colors

-His coat will be influenced by his German parent’s coat, as he may be short haired or long haired, but thanks to the Pyrenees coat you can be sure that it won’t be short.
+His coat will be influenced by his German parent’s coat.
+He may be short-haired or long-haired, but thanks to the Pyrenees coat you can be sure that it won’t be very short.

-As both of the Shepnees parents come from cold climates you can be certain that his double coat will be thick and dense, and he will shed moderately throughout the year as well as experiencing a full blow out during shedding seasons.
+As both of the Shepnees parents come from cold climates you can be certain that his double coat will be thick and dense.
+He will shed moderately throughout the year as well as experiencing a full blow out during shedding seasons.
 His coat may even be water/snow resistant if it takes after his Pyrenees parent’s coat.

 He could take the classic black and rust colors of his German parent, or he could take the solid white or cream color of the Pyrenees parent, or a mixture of both.